PeterLudas/Projects/Quick guide.md

-# Welcome to my Project repository
+# Welcome to my Projects repository

 ## Here you will find all my current and future analytics projects short description and direct links to each:
 - The **Data cleaning and transformation notebook** contains a step-by-step explanation about these topics using a customer data from an insurance company